 History of Listing & Delisting (1975 to 2018)

 On July 28, 1975, under the authority of the Endangered Species Act, as amended, the U.S. Fish & Wildlife Service listed four distinct populations of grizzly bear in the lower 48 states as “threatened,” in part, because the species was reduced to only about 2% of its former range south of Canada.
 Five or six small populations were thought to remain, totaling 800 to 1,000 bears.
 The southernmost—and most isolated—of those populations was in the Greater Yellowstone Ecosystem (GYE), where 136 grizzly bears were thought to live in the mid-1970s.
 The goal of an Endangered Species Act listing is to recover a species to self-sustaining, viable populations that no longer need protection.
 To achieve this goal, federal and state agencies:

 The Grizzly Bear Recovery Plan was established in 1993 and revised in 2006.
 This plan guides management when the grizzly is on the threatened species list.

-Bear managers will use the Grizzly Conservation Strategy when the grizzly is off the threatened species list.
+Bear managers will use the Grizzly Bear Conservation Strategy if the GYE population of grizzly bear is removed from the threatened and endangered species list.
 The Conservation Strategy is the long-term guide for managing and monitoring the grizzly bear population and assuring sufficient habitat to maintain recovery.
 It emphasizes coordination and cooperative working relationships among management agencies, landowners, and the public to ensure public support, continue the application of best scientific principles, and maintain effective actions to benefit the coexistence of grizzlies and humans.
 It incorporates existing laws, regulations, policies, and goals.
 The strategy has built-in flexibility: